TheAmadeus25/LaColorduino/README.md

 # Preview of Watchfaces

 ## Clock
 It shows the current time downloaded from a NTP-Server.
 Currently, it shows the time in 24h.
 In the future I add AM/PM mode as well.
-Dark-Mode is supported which mean, it dims the light to the lowest value possible.
-It's very handy in the night.
+Dark-Mode is supported which mean, it lower the light to the lowest value possible.
+It's very handy in the night, because the icon isn't appering in dark-mode.
 Icon isn't animated and doesn't show the current time.
 Maybe I update this.

 ![Preview Clock](https://github.com/TheAmadeus25/LaColorduino/blob/master/Photos/Clock/IMG_0705.JPG?raw=true)